GA-Dallas/The_FERN_Stack/README.md

 ### Step 9 - Pass State Array to `<Dashboard />` Component as a Prop

-We'll use our `<Dashboard />` component to render our list of todos, so let's pass our state array, which will contain our todos, to our `<Dashboard />` component as a prop.
+We'll use our `<Dashboard />` component to render our list of todos.

+So let's pass our todos state array to our `<Dashboard />` component as a prop.

 Here's the code: